Airline industry turmoil deepens as coronavirus pain spreads

 "Unfortunately, this is no ordinary rainy day," said Nate Gatten, American's senior vice president global government affairs.
 "These are extraordinary circumstances, and additional support is necessary to protect jobs and ensure that the flying public can continue to rely on our industry after the crisis ends."

-In Australia, Qantas said it would cut all international flights after the Australian government warned against overseas travel and two-thirds of its 30,000 workers would need to take paid or unpaid leave.
+In Australia, Qantas said it would cut all international flights and two-thirds of its 30,000 workers would need to take paid or unpaid leave.
+The Australian government has warned citizens not to travel overseas and said it would ban the arrival of non-citizens and residents starting Friday.

 "The sad fact is that due to circumstances beyond our control, travel demand has evaporated," Qantas Chief Executive Alan Joyce said in a memo to staff seen by Reuters.
 "We have no work for most of our people."

-In China, the epicentre of the outbreak, its biggest state-backed carriers reported a 80% plunge in passengers carried in February and said they would further optimise capacity and step up cost-cutting.

-As countries step up border restrictions, more flights are being cut.
-Air Canada said it was gradually suspending the majority of its international and U.S. trans-border flights by March 31.
+In China, the epicentre of the outbreak, international flight cancellations are rising this month, hitting 2,938 on average daily so far, Reuters calculations based on data from aviation data provider Variflight showed.
+That compared with 2,460 daily flights cancelled in February and 387 in January.

+Domestic capacity in China has been recovering since the second half of February, when workers started to return, but it is still down about 60% from a year earlier, according to Variflight.

-India is poised to join a growing list of countries offering aid to its aviation industry.
+India is poised to join a growing list of governments offering aid to its aviation industry.
 The Finance Ministry is considering a proposal worth up to $1.6 billion that includes temporary suspension of most taxes levied on the sector, according to two government sources who have direct knowledge of the matter.

+Taiwan's Transport ministry said on Thursday it was inviting its airlines to submit capital requirements and financial plans with the view to giving them assistance, such as rolling over loans and providing operating funds.

-New Zealand on Thursday outlined the first tranche of a NZ$600 million ($344 million) aviation relief package, including financial support for airlines to pay government passenger charges and cover air traffic control fees.
+New Zealand on Thursday outlined the first tranche of a NZ$600 million (291.26 million pounds) aviation relief package, including financial support for airlines to pay government passenger charges and cover air traffic control fees.

-The New Zealand government on Thursday advised citizens not to travel overseas because of the risks posed by the coronavirus.
+The New Zealand government on Thursday advised citizens not to travel overseas because of the risks posed by the coronavirus and said it would shut its borders to those who were not citizens or residents.

-Air New Zealand Ltd said it would close its cabin crew base in London earlier than initially planned, leading to the loss of 130 jobs.
+Air New Zealand Ltd, which on Monday announced plans to maintain a bare-bones international flying schedule, expects to make further changes now, chief revenue officer Cam Wallace said on Twitter.
+The airline is also closing its cabin crew base in London earlier than initially planned, leading to the loss of 130 jobs.

 Budget carrier easyJet PLC and its U.K. pilot union signed an agreement to minimise the risk of pilot layoffs in Britain over the next 18 months, including a pay freeze and asking all crew to take unpaid leave from March 23 to June 22, according to a memo seen by Reuters.

-(Reporting by Jamie Freed in Sydney and David Shepardson in Washington; additional reporting by Aftab Ahmed and Aditi Shah in New Delhi, Tracy Rucinski in Chicago, Allison Lampert in Montreal, Praveen Menon in Wellington and Nikhil Kurian Nainan in Bengaluru; Editing by Lincoln Feast and Gerry Doyle)
+(Reporting by Jamie Freed in Sydney and David Shepardson in Washington; additional reporting by Aftab Ahmed and Aditi Shah in New Delhi, Tracy Rucinski in Chicago, Allison Lampert in Montreal, Praveen Menon in Wellington, Stella Qiu in Beijing, Ben Blanchard in Taipei and Nikhil Kurian Nainan in Bengaluru; Editing by Lincoln Feast and Gerry Doyle)

 By Jamie Freed and David Shepardson